pratiktri/server_init_harden/README.md

   -u,     --username              Username for your server (If omitted script will choose an username for you) -r,     --resetrootpwd          Reset current root password -hide,  --hide-credentials      Credentials will hidden from screen and can ONLY be found in the logfile
-                                  eg - tail -n 20 logfile
-  -d,     --defaultsourcelist     Updates /etc/apt/sources.list to download software from debian.org -ou,    --only-create-user      Only creates the user and its SSH authorizations
+                                  eg: tail -n 20 logfile -d,     --defaultsourcelist     Updates /etc/apt/sources.list to download software from debian.org -ou,    --only-user             Only creates the user and its SSH authorizations
                                   NOTE: -r, -d would be ignored

 Example: bash ./linux_init_harden.sh --username myuseraccount --resetrootpwd